HGieselmann/HugoCreativeCoding/content/docs/06_MultipleObjects.md

 ### A single script
 All of the examples above use the idea of having the behavior attached to the prefab itself.
-This can, or can not be the most practical way to go.
-We could also handle all of this directly through one script.
-Or we could add the behavior at runtime to the cuboid prefabs.
-In our case of some moving cuboids, all approaches could be equally fine and the way you implement this really comes down to taste.
-In more complex situations there might be a stronger indication to where a script is placed in a useful fashion. <br>
-I want to show you the other possibilities not only for the sake of completeness but also because it allows us to discuss script interaction.
-Thus far all of our scripts were self contained little programs.
-They had no way of interacting or properly with one another.
-The great thing in this is, you could already know how to do this, you might just not be aware of that.
+To make this even more flexible, we could add our behavior at run time as well. <br>

+Replace by Gist
 {{<highlight c>}}
 using UnityEngine;

 public class Tests : MonoBehaviour
 {
+    [Serialize Field]
-    public GameObject myPrefab;
+    private GameObject myPrefab;
     private GameObject[] myGameObjects;
+    [SerializeField]
-    public int arraySize = 5;
+    private int arraySize = 5;
     // Start is called before the first frame update void Start()
     {
         myGameObjects = new GameObject[arraySize];
-        myGameObjects[0].transform.position = Vector3.zero;

         for(int i = 0; i < arraySize; i++)
         {